 Finally, we’ve told him he doesn’t have to go to sleep straight away.
 There’s nothing worse than laying in bed waiting for sleep that just won’t come.
 If he doesn’t feel sleepy we encourage him to read or draw in bed.
 This seems to distract him from thinking of excuses to get up long enough for him to start to feel sleepy.

-Coping with the 8 year old sleep regression as a parent
+Coping with 8 year old Sleep Problems as a Parent

 I can’t say that I coped very well with the problem initially.
 Having had kids that happily go to bed at 7pm every night for the last 5 years, the 8 year old sleep regression came as a bit of a shock.
 I wasn’t very patient and that made things worse, often ending up with an argument.
 I’ve since learnt that if he thinks I’m even a bit annoyed with him, there is zero chance of him sleeping.
 So, each time he calls me back upstairs, I do my best Disney Princess act.
 Then I vent my frustration when I get back downstairs.